Planning Phase (Completed)

 The City's real estate staff works with citizens and businesses to acquire Storm Drainage Easements (SDEs).
 The City requests that SDEs be donated to provide access to your property to make the recommended improvements and provide future maintenance.
 In addition to SDEs, temporary construction easements may be needed to access work areas.
 The bid phase will begin after all easements are acquired.
 The easement acquisition phase of a project typically lasts 8 to 12 months.

-Permitting Phase (Started September 2011)
+Permitting Phase (Complete)

 During the permitting phase, the required water quality permits are obtained from Federal and State governments.
 Other permits such as permission to work within railroad and NCDOT rights-of-way will be obtained during this phase.
 The permitting phase of a project typically lasts 3 to 9 months.
 The permitting phase of a project may overlap other phases.